 Dr. Mineiro holds a Doctor of Civil Law (McGill University, 2011), a Legal Masters in Air and Space Law (McGill University, 2008), Juris Doctor (University of North Carolina, 2005), and a Bachelor of Arts in International Relations (North Carolina State University, 2001), with additional studies undertaken at The Hague Academy of International Law (2010), Beijing Language and Culture University (2005), and the University of Hong Kong (2004).

-He is happily married to his wife Sarah and has two children, Oscar and Clementine.
+He is happily married to his wife Sarah and has two children.
 You will see him occasionally pick up a guitar.